metabrainz/musicbrainz-server/HACKING.md

 ### JavaScript

-We have a set of JavaScript unit tests (using https://github.com/substack/tape) which can be run in a browser or under Node.js.

-To run the tests in a browser, they must be compiled first:
+We have a set of JavaScript unit tests (using https://github.com/substack/tape) which can be run in a browser.
+They must be compiled first:

     $ script/compile_resources.sh tests

-After compilation has finished, open http://localhost:5000/static/scripts/tests/all.html on your local development server.
+After compilation has finished, open http://localhost:5000/static/scripts/tests/web.html on your local development server.

 It is more fun to be able to run those tests on the command line.
-This can be done with the following command:
+Provided your system is running a (headless) Chrome instance, this can be done with the following command:

-    $ prove -l t/js.t
+    $ node t/web.js

 ### Flow